 The oil and natural gas industry is cyclical and commodity prices are highly volatile.
-During the period from January 1, 2021 through December 31, 2022, prices for crude oil and natural gas reached a high of \$123.70 per Bbl and \$23.86 per MMBtu, respectively, and a low of \$47.62 per Bbl and \$2.43 per MMBtu, respectively.
+During the period from January 1, 2021 through December 31, 2023, prices for crude oil and natural gas reached a high of \$123.70 per Bbl and \$9.68 per MMBtu, respectively, and a low of \$47.62 per Bbl and \$1.99 per MMBtu, respectively.
 Oil prices steadily increased through 2021 due to continued recovery in demand before increasing drastically in the first half of 2022 due to further demand, domestic supply reductions, OPEC control measures and market disruptions resulting from the Russia-Ukraine war and sanctions on Russia.
-Since the Russia-Ukraine conflict first commenced, WTI crude oil prices have been volatile, rising from \$92.81 per Bbl on February 24, 2022 to a high of \$123.70 per Bbl in March 2022 before declining to

-\$77.05 per Bbl as of February 28, 2023.
-Natural gas prices reached a high of \$9.85 per MMbtu in August 2022 before declining to \$2.50 per MMbtu as of February 28, 2023.
+Since the Russia-Ukraine conflict first commenced, WTI crude oil prices have been volatile, reaching a high of \$123.70 per Bbl in March 2022 before declining to \$77.82 per Bbl as of January 30, 2024.
+Natural gas prices reached a high of \$9.68 per MMbtu in August 2022 before declining to \$2.08 per MMbtu as of January 30, 2024.

 Other factors impacting supply and demand include weather conditions, pipeline capacity constraints, inventory storage levels, basis differentials, export capacity, strength of the U.S. dollar as well as other factors, the majority of which are outside of our control.
-In addition to these uncontrollable influences, there is an ongoing shift of relaxing COVID-19 containment measures worldwide, which may increase economic activity and energy demand.
-As a result of these external factors, we expect global commodity price volatility will continue throughout 2023.
+As a result of these external factors, we expect global commodity price volatility will continue throughout 2024.
 Our revenue, profitability and future growth are highly dependent on the prices we receive for our oil and natural gas production.
 Please see "Risk Factors-Risks Related to the Natural Gas, NGL and Oil Industry and Our Business-Commodity prices are volatile-A sustained decline in commodity prices may adversely affect our business, financial condition or results of operations and our ability to meet our capital expenditure obligations and financial commitments."